vanheeringen-lab/genomepy/README.md

 option

 Finally, in the spirit of reproducibility all selected options are stored in a `README.txt`.
-This includes the original name and download location.
+This includes the original name, download location and other genomepy operations (such as regex filtering and time).

 #### Manage plugins.